zzyandzzy/material-setting/README.md

 **Tip:** You can either use *Strings* / *Drawables* or *Resources* when creating `MaterialSettingItem`'s

 **Tip:** Use [Android-Iconics][iconics] for icons.
 "Android-Iconics - Use any icon font, or vector (.svg) as drawable in your application."

-**Tip:** If you use MaterialSettingCompoundButtonItem,you need OnCheckedChangeListener,even if you don't use it

 Contributors
 -------